Feedback law to stabilize linear infinite-dimensional systems: Introduction

 In the above-mentioned papers \cite{Komornik-1997, Urquiza, Vest}, the assumption $\widehat{(H)}$ (i.e., the system \eqref{yu-12-2-b-1} is exactly controllable at some time $T>0$) is necessary to ensure the invertibility of the above generalized Gramian operators, while the corresponding observability inequality is not fully utilized, more precisely, the coefficients in the observability inequality does not appear in the design of the feedback laws.
 Besides, either $G_{T,\omega}$ or $G_\omega$ corresponds to a slice $\Lambda_{\alpha,\varepsilon,T}(t)$.

 The novelties of this paper are as follows: \begin{itemize} \item Our assumption $(H_4)$ is more natural and weaker than the above-mentioned $\widehat{(H)}$.
-Since $(H_4)$ cannot ensure the invertibility of the Gramian operators $G_{T,\omega}$ and $G_\omega$ (given by \eqref{1.11,1-7} and \eqref{1.12,1-7} respectively), the method to design feedback laws in \cite{Komornik-1997, Urquiza, Vest} does not work for our case. \item Our method to design feedback laws seems to be new from two perspective as follows: First, we replace the generalized Gramian operator (in \cite{Komornik-1997, Urquiza, Vest}) with the integration of a mutated Gramian operator-valued function.
+Since $(H_4)$ cannot ensure the invertibility of the Gramian operators $G_{T,\omega}$ and $G_\omega$ (given by \eqref{1.11,1-7} and \eqref{1.12,1-7} respectively), the method to design feedback laws in \cite{Komornik-1997, Urquiza, Vest} does not work for our case.

+\item Our method to design feedback laws seems to be new from two perspective as follows: First, we replace the generalized Gramian operator (in \cite{Komornik-1997, Urquiza, Vest}) with the integration of a mutated Gramian operator-valued function.
 It deserves mentioning that though each slice $\Lambda_{\alpha,\varepsilon,T}(t)$ is invertible (see Lemma \ref{yu-12-3-10}), it does not work to replace $\Pi_{\alpha,\varepsilon,T}$ by one slice $\Lambda_{\alpha,\varepsilon,T}(t)$ in \eqref{1.9wang}.
 Second, we use all information of the weak observability inequality.
-(This has been explained the note $(d_3)$ of Remark \ref{remark1.5,1.7}.)